 Appendicitis is the most common acute surgical problem in the pediatric population.
 In the United States, about 80,000 children are affected each year.
-It’s diagnosed in about 8% in children presenting in the ER with acute abdomen.
-Appendicitis is very common in the second decade of the life, with only 5% of children diagnosed with appendicitis are younger than 5 years old, making its diagnosis is challenging.
+It’s diagnosed in about 8% in children presenting in the ER with an acute abdomen.
+Appendicitis is very common in the second decade of life, with only 5% of children diagnosed with appendicitis are younger than 5 years old, making its diagnosis is challenging.
 Appendicitis is slightly more common in boys.
 It also has a seasonal peak incidence during the autumn and spring months in the US.

 Etiology of Pediatric Appendicitis

 Multiple etiological factors have been associated with appendicitis.
 One key pathway that results in acute appendicitis starts with obstruction of the appendiceal lumen.
 Luminal obstruction may be caused by various factors, such as lymphoid hyperplasia, a fecalith, tumors, parasites or a foreign body.